Everyone is obsessed with Auction Clearance Rates in Melbourne!

 A low clearance rate (around 60%) may indicate a sluggish real estate market, less demand for property, and the chance of dipping real estate prices.
 When properties consistently fail to sell at auction in the Melbourne market, you may be in a buyer’s market.

-Auction Clearance Rates Indicate the Health of the Market
+Auction Clearance Rates Indicate the Health of the Property Market

 Brunswick is a suburb in Melbourne’s north that is, in many ways, representative of the broader Melbourne market.
 For the purposes of explaining the relationship between Auction Clearance Rates and Median $ Price Growth, we’ve looked at the sales history of Brunswick Houses since the turn of the century.

 Over the last 17 years, Auction Clearance Rates for Brunswick Houses have averaged just under 79%.
-Median $ House Prices have increased in every year but one (in 2011).
-See from the graph below that auctions and prices are very tightly correlated… When Auction Clearance Rates are below average or declining, Year-on-Year (YoY) Median $ Price Growth is below average (9%) or trending downwards.
-A simple way of explaining the stats: 72% of the time, auctions and prices are moving in the same direction.
+Median $ House Prices have increased every year but one (in 2011).

 The Market Tends to Cool When More Properties Pass In